mbuczko/cerber-oauth2-provider/README.md

                :client-approve "/approve"
                :client-refuse  "/refuse"}}
 ```

-No fancy stuff.
-No default clients, users or scopes.
-All stores use their in-memory implementations.

-Configuration values can be easily replaced in 3 ways:
+Configuration can be easily extended or replaced in 3 ways:

- - including custom ```cerber.edn``` in own project resources
+ - including custom `cerber.edn` in project resources
- - including optional ```cerber-ENV.edn``` where ENV is a value of ```ENV``` environmental variable or a JVM ```ENV``` system property (if former was not found) or ```local``` if no ENV was found.
+ - including environment-specific configuration file `cerber-ENV.edn` where ENV may be one of following:
+   * value of `ENV` environmental variable
+   * value of `ENV` JVM system property
+   * `local` if no `ENV` environmental variable or JVM system property were found
- - including both ```cerber.edn``` and environment specific ```cerber-ENV.edn```.
-In this case both resources will be merged together (environment-specific entries have higher priority in case of conflicts).
+ - including both `cerber.edn` and environment specific `cerber-ENV.edn`.
+In this case both resources will be merged together (environment-specific entries have
+ higher priority in case of conflicts).

 ### Forms

-To complete some of OAuth2-flow actions, like web based authentication or approval dialog, Cerber tries to load HTML templates and populate embedded expressions with use of [selmer](https://github.com/yogthos/Selmer).
+To complete some of OAuth2-flow actions, like web based authentication or approval dialog Cerber makes use of following templates to render HTML pages:
-In similar way how it goes with configuration, Cerber looks for 2 HTML templates:

  * [templates/cerber/login.html](./resources/templates/cerber/login.html) - used to render authentication form.
  * [templates/cerber/authorize.html](./resources/templates/cerber/authorize.html) - used to render user a form where user is asked to grant a permission.

-Both are provided by this library with a very spartan styling, just to expose the most important things inside.
+Both templates are provided by this library with a very spartan styling, just to expose the most important things inside and should be replaced with own customized ones.

 ## Usage